n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 This field displays the number of items (records) that are returned by the node request.
 In our case, it’s expected to be 10, since this is the limit we set in the node.
 But if you don’t set a limit, it’s useful to see how many records are actually returned.
 - Next to the *Items* information, notice a small orange *i* icon.
 If you hover on it, you’ll get two more pieces of information: ***Start Time*** (when the node execution started) and ***Execution Time*** (how long it took for the node to return the results from the moment it started executing).
 *Start Time* and *Execution Time* can provide insights into the performance of each individual node.
 - In the bottom right corner right under the node window, there is a reference link to the node’s **documentation**.
-Check it out if you ever run into troubles or are not sure how to configure the node’s parameters.
+Check it out if you run into trouble or are not sure how to configure the node’s parameters.

 ## Summary

 Congratulations, you just built your first workflow!
-In this lesson, you've learned how to use Regular nodes, configure their parameters and settings, save and execute your workflow.
+In this lesson, you learned how to use Regular nodes, configure their parameters and settings, and save and execute your workflow.

-In the next lesson, you will be introduced to your client Nathan, who needs to automate his sales reporting work.
+In the next lesson you will be introduced to your client, Nathan, who needs to automate his sales reporting work.
 You will build a more complex workflow for his use case, helping him become more productive at work.